StarikTenger/RustParallelProject/README.md

 ### Evaluation

-Different implementations of algorithms were tested on set of square matricies of different sizes.
+Those three different implementations of algorithm (sequential, parallel with join, parallel with itarators) were tested on set of square matricies of different sizes.
 Also different block sizes were used.
 The results are presented on the plot below.

 On given plot each configuration was tested 10 times and the average time was taken.